JHWebDeveloper/Able2Deux/README.md

 ### Scale:
 - Scale distortion is now preserved when clicking "Fit to Frame" buttons while x and y are linked.
-- Scale X and Y positions now appear as snap points on the opposite slider while x and y are linked.
+- Scale X and Y positions now appear as snap points on the opposite slider while x and y are unlinked.

 #### Other:
 - Reflect Horizontally and Vertically now swap values when media is rotated by 90deg.